finos/morphir/docs/morphir-scala-gen.md

 id: generate-scala-test-case
 ---

+# Scala Test Cases Generation

 > > **Since: 2.74.0**

 This document explains how to generate test cases in scala from saved morphir tests.

-# Generating Scala Test Cases

 Morphir offers a way to generate scala test cases from test cases created using the morphir develop UI.